 The Physical Layout

-Are the VPs in cubes like other employees or in plush offices?
+Are the managers and directors in cubes like other employees or in plush offices?
 Are special rooms delineated as “team” rooms for collaborative work or brainstorming?
 Does the layout promote or discourage interaction between departments?

 What’s on the Walls?